rachitmore/Python-for-Data-Science-Machine-Learning-Notes/README.md

 - **Section 26: Big Data and Spark with Python**

 ## Installation
-Download the notes or enroll [Python for Data Science and Machine Learning Bootcamp].(https://www.udemy.com/course/python-for-data-science-and-machine-learning-bootcamp/?couponCode=NVDIN35) in the course to access the materials.
+Download the notes or enroll in the course using this [link](https://www.udemy.com/course/python-for-data-science-and-machine-learning-bootcamp/?couponCode=NVDIN35).

 ## Usage
-These notes are intended for educational purposes, to assist learners in understanding and applying Python for data science and machine learning.
+These notes are intended for educational purposes to assist learners in understanding and applying Python for data science and machine learning.

 ## Features
 - Comprehensive coverage of Python topics relevant to data science and machine learning.
-- Practical examples to illustrate key concepts.
+- Practical examples and exercises to illustrate key concepts.

 ## Contributing
 These notes are intended for educational purposes.